bassamsdata/namu.nvim/README.md

 # Namu.nvim

-Jump to symbols in your code with live preview and fuzzy finding.
-Inspired by Zed.
+🌿 Jump to symbols in your code with live preview, built-in fuzzy finding, and other modules.
-Think of it as a smart compass for your codebase that shows you where you're going.
+Inspired by Zed, it preserves symbol order while guiding you through your codebase.